Swifter-Li/CNN-with-Early-Exit-and-DVFS/README.md

     the APIs that deal with hardwares in the embedded board Jetson TX2
     - `README.md`
     the detailed introductions for api functions
-- `scripts/`
-    - `inference_with_beta.sh`
-    the shell script that do the inference tasks with different `beta` parameters
-    - `testcases.sh`
-    the shell script that does all the tests specified in our report
-    - `train_inference.sh`
-    the shell script that does the training and then the inference task
-- `models_new/`
-  the directory that stores all the models
 - `create_custom_dataloader`
   the functions to create customized dataloaders
 - `generate_scripts.py`